My Cart (0 pieces)

 JPEG uses lossy compression, which can result in a slight loss of quality with image compression.
 PNG uses lossless compression, meaning the image quality remains the same, but the file size is more extensive.

 JPEG format does not support transparency as it is designed for photographic images and uses lossy compression.
-PNG format, on the other hand, supports transparency through an alpha channel and uses lossless compression, making it a better choice for images with transparent backgrounds or sharp lines and text.
+PNG format, on the other hand, was created as an alternative to the graphics interchange format (GIF) due to its limitations.
+PNGs are transparent images supports transparency through an alpha channel and uses lossless compression, making it a better choice for images with transparent backgrounds or sharp lines and text.
+Additionally, PNG offers enhanced colors and improved image quality, making it ideal for graphic images, logos, and text on websites.

 Compression.